The Greenbox Story · Drawing the Lines

 Alternatives considered:

 1. Charge on signup, fixed price.
 Simplest.
-But absorbs cost variance, and customers pay for a box they haven’t received.
+But absorbs cost variance, and subscribers pay for a box they haven’t received.

 2. Charge on signup, adjust on delivery.
 Complex.
 Confusing multiple charges.